IvayloEvtimov/PHP-Chat-Project/README.md

 # PHP-Chat-Project
-PHP Chat Project for Introduction to PHP Course
+PHP Chat Project for Introduction to PHP Course at NBU 2019